Ptar2020/I4GX-Fullstack/README.md

 # IG4X-Fullstack
-This is arepository on IG4X Fullstack course
+This is a repository on IG4X Fullstack course